yuto1115/tp/docs/UserGuide.md

 Deleted Loan: Bernice Yu; Remaining Loan Amount: 40.49; Total Loaned Amount: 40.49; Phone Number: 20242025; Tags: [colleagues][friends]
 ```
 **Behaviour:**
-The second entry is deleted from the Wanted list.
+The second entry will be deleted from the Wanted list.
 </box>

 <h3 id="clear">Clearing all entries: <code>clear</code></h3>

-Clears all entries from the Wanted list.
+This command allows you to clear all entries from the Wanted list.

 <box type="warning" seamless>

 **Warning**: All loan entries will be wiped.
 This command is irreversible.
 You should exercise caution when running this command.
 </box>

-Format: `clear`
+**Format:** `clear`

 <h3 id="exit">Exiting the program: <code>exit</code></h3>

-Exits the program.
+This command allows you to exit the program.

-Format: `exit`
+**Format:** `exit`

 ### Saving the data